|

 |||||||||

 Q-584 Amethyst Baobab Mine, Kitui County, Kenya 9.3 x 7 x 5.5 cm A sharply terminated and mostly clear Amethyst crystal from a remote region of Kenya.
-Some of the faces of this Amethyst show skeletal and/or stepped-growth features and there are even some minor clay inclusions, all of which are fine accents.
+Some of the faces of this Amethyst show skeletal and/or stepped-growth features and there are some minor clay inclusions, all of which are fine accents.
 The bottom of the specimen is partially terminated.
+The Baobab Mine is considered a world-class locality for Amethyst.

 Q-588 Smoky